Gaza International Transitional Authority: Executive Protection Unit

 The Executive Protection Unit, staffed by "elite personnel from Arab and international contributors", would be established to provide security for the authority's leadership.

-Gaza Civil Police
+Civil police

 A Gaza civil police force comprised "professionally vetted and nonpartisan" officers would maintain public order and protect civilians.

 Humanitarian aid and reconstruction

 Humanitarian aid

 Under the proposal, full aid is to be immediately sent into the Gaza Strip through United Nations agencies, the Red Crescent and other international institutions not associated with Israel or Palestine.
 The Rafah crossing would be opened in both directions, similar to its operation during the January–March 2025 ceasefire.

 Reconstruction

 Tony Blair's initial draft called for a Gaza Investment Promotion and Economic Development Authority (GIPEDA) to manage economic development in the Gaza Strip.